anderswb/HarvestReport/README.md

 # HarvestReport

+Generate timesheet reports from [Harvest](www.getharvest.com) invoices.

+The Harvest web interface does not have the option to easily generate reports, stating exactly which timeentries are used for a given invoice.

-This script generates a pdf file with the time entries which is linked to an invoice.
-The layout of the timesheet report closely resembles the layout of the invoice.
+This python script generates a .pdf file with the time entries linked to an invoice number.
+The layout of the timesheet report closely resembles the layout of the invoice, such that it can be included with the invoice when sending it the customer.

 ## Getting Started